 The number of heterosexual men and women who have been diagnosed with HIV has declined sharply in 2016 with 898 men in 2016 and 828 women.
 However, heterosexuals are most likely to be diagnosed late and this can be fatal.

 Drug users who inject can contract HIV through sharing needles and injecting equipment.
-However, syringe exchange programmes and methadone maintenance (a heroin substitute, which is taken orally) mean the number of new cases is relatively low with 78 men and 29 women in 2016.
+However, syringe exchange programmes and the prescription of a less addictive heroin substitute which is taken orally, mean the number of new cases is relatively low with 78 men and 29 women in 2016.
 However, new cases tend to be diagnosed late and more work needs to be done.

 HIV can be passed from mother to baby during pregnancy, childbirth or breastfeeding.
 The number of cases is reducing with 41 in 2016.
 However, with the right treatment and care, this should not happen at all.